-Its Relevance: Organizations have a fiduciary responsibility to provide for the confidentiality, integrity and availability of information assets.
+Its Relevance: .
+Business continuity would be impossible without providing for the confidentiality, integrity and availability of information assets.
+Also, many businesses and organization have a fiduciary responsibility to assure its information assets..
 Anything less would likely be considered as negligence in a lawsuit.
 There are, also, many federal and state laws and regulations that govern how the security of certain information assets are guaranteed.
 Failure to provide assurance is equal to failing to perform a fiduciary responsibility.

 Return from "Assurance" to Words [A - C]